awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 The Investigations SUMMARY:

-On February 28, 2022, at 10:48 p.m., our monitoring system triggered an alert and identified activity consistent with a potential IDOR attack.
+On February 28, 2022, at 10:48 P.M., our monitoring system triggered an alert and identified activity consistent with a potential IDOR attack.
 The requested URL was “hxxps://172.16.17.15/get_user_info/”, originating from the source IP address 134.209.118.137.

 An IDOR (Insecure Direct Object Reference) attack is a type of security vulnerability in which attackers manipulate application input to gain unauthorized access to resources by directly referencing objects such as files, database records, or user information.

+An analysis of the reputation of the suspicious IP address 134.209.118.137 using the VirusTotal tool did not reveal any active detections by security engines.
+At the time of analysis, the scan result showed 0 detections, which means that there were no confirmed malicious activities according to the available security providers.

+However, attention should be paid to the Community Score section, which contained reports suggesting potentially malicious activity.
+This information cannot be ignored and requires further verification.

-We conducted a reputation check on the suspicious IP address 134.209.118.137.
-VirusTotal did not return any specific intelligence related to this IP address; however, AbuseIPDB has classified it as malicious.
-The IP address is associated with the domain digitalocean[.]com and is geolocated in the United States.
+The AbuseIPDB tool was also used to confirm the reputation of the IP address, which classified the specified address as malicious.
+The analysis showed that the IP address is associated with the digitalocean[.]com domain and is located in the United States.

 The POST requests sent to the URL by the threat actor were successful, as indicated by the HTTP 200 response status code.
 Immediate blocking of the identified IP address is recommended, and the incident should be escalated to the SOC L2 team for further investigation.